input-output-hk/essential-cardano-content/content/article/what-is-cardano-cardano-101.md

 Also, sidechains can inherit some (or all) features (ledger model, consensus mechanism, etc.) from their parent chain, and pair them with features that might not exist on the main chain.
 For example, a sidechain can combine different security models, consensus protocols, or governance models to create a brand new blockchain that can interoperate with other blockchain networks.

+**Execution/Programmability**

+Another feature of Sidechains is their ability to introduce new and alternate execution environments such as Virtual Machines like the Ethereum Virtual Machine, into existing blockchain ecosystems and thereby unlock new opportunities and experiences for developers and users alike.

-The EVM sidechain is a Cardano sidechain -which is currently underway- this sidechain will enable Solidity DApps and EVM developers to build on the Cardano platform.
-In this way, developers can easily expand their community's reach into Cardano and benefit from the blockchain's existing capabilities.
+The EVM sidechain is an anticipated Cardano sidechain that is expected to enable EVM-based developers to build dApps and services with languages like [Solidity](https://soliditylang.org) on the Cardano platform.
+In this way, developers from other blockchain ecosystems like Ethereum can easily expand their community's reach into Cardano and benefit from the blockchain's existing capabilities.

 **Scalability**

 Sidechains enable a high degree of versatility and scalability.
 A blockchain can spin up a series of sidechains and 'delegate' processing work to them to increase throughput, for example.
 Think of this as a manager delegating tasks to other staff so that more work can be done simultaneously.

-Sidechains do have one drawback: in most cases, they're not operated by the same nodes or network as the mainchain, which means that sidechain nodes will need to trust the sidechain's security model.
-The EVM sidechain however will implement a sidechain that will inherit Cardano’s security model.
+Sidechains do have one drawback: in most cases, they don't inherit the security of the main-chain i.e. they're not necessarily operated by the same nodes or network as the main-chain.
+This means that sidechains need to build their own trust and security model.

 ## Hydra

-Hydra is a layer 2 solution for Cardano.
-It is not a single protocol, but rather a family of layer 2 protocols designed to address network security and scalability capabilities.
-As part of the Basho development phase, Hydra focuses on steady network optimizations and improvements to establish a scalable, versatile, and high-throughput blockchain.
-The Hydra suite of protocols includes the Hydra Head protocol, Interhead Hydra, Hydra Tail, etc.
+Hydra is a Layer 2 solution for Cardano.
+It is not a single protocol, but rather a family of Layer 2 protocols designed to scalability needs such as fast settlement, low fees, and micropayments.
+As part of the Basho era, Hydra introduces the use of state channels to serve as an alternative route for transactions in a way that doesn't congest the base chain .
+The Hydra family of protocols includes the Hydra Head protocol, Interhead Hydra, Hydra Tail, etc.

 The [Hydra Head](https://eprint.iacr.org/2020/299.pdf) protocol is the first in this suite and an important element of Cardano’s scaling journey.
-It provides the foundation on which to build out advanced scalability solutions and will be the first element to be delivered while research on the others is completed.
+It provides the foundation on which to build out advanced scalability solutions and is expected to be the first product to be delivered while research on the others is underway.

-Hydra Heads are isomorphic multi-party state channels and form fast and secure off-chain communication paths between two or more participants to process transactions.
-Being isomorphic means that this channel works just the same way as the mainchain, but is faster and cheaper to operate due to its local scope.
-It is very similar to Bitcoin Lightning, but elegantly extends the mainchain with fully capable EUTXO mini-ledgers to layer more complex solutions on top.
+Hydra Heads are isomorphic multi-party state channels that form fast and secure off-chain communication paths between two or more participants to process transactions.
+Being isomorphic means that this channel works just the same way as the underlying blockchain, but is faster and cheaper to operate due to its local scope.
+It is very similar to Bitcoin Lightning, but elegantly extends the underlying ledger with fully capable EUTXO mini-ledgers to perform more complex solutions.
 Use cases of the basic Hydra Head include bank-to-bank private transfers for processing multiple transactions between 2 or more peers, a pay-per-use API service to pay a virtual private cloud provider for resources, an auction between a seller and several bidders, etc.

 This technology can also produce advanced layer 2 solutions, including networks of Hydra Heads that would support fast and cheap consumer-to-consumer payments, or Interhead Hydra, which could introduce seamless smart contract scalability.